husnejahan/Keras-Model-deployment/README.md

 error is 6.77% validation acuuracy 93.23% after 3-epoch

 Test result(deploy with a flask API):
 Build an Flask API.
-We can call the API from mobole app.
+We can call the API from mobile app.